-The city centre is home to the Virgil Building, an outreach centre where students can access study spaces, the Careers Service, the Skills Centre, Student Services appointments and the Student Union jobs centre, among other services.
+The city centre is home to the Virgil Building, an outreach centre where students can access study spaces, the Careers Service, the Skills Centre, Student Support appointments and the Student Union jobs centre, among other services.
 Bath city centre is a bustling tourist destination with many museums, art galleries and independent cafes and restaurants as well as many big chain stores.
 There are several festivals- music, comedy, literature, film- and indoor and outdoor markets.

 Our University has around 18,600 students from over 130 countries, and we employ over 3,500 staff.
 This means that campus can be very busy at times, although there are some peaceful spaces such as the Quiet Garden behind 8 West and the woodland walk around the northern boundary of campus.

 The campus is bigger than you might be used to at school or college and getting lost is common for new students and when timetables change.
 Becoming familiar with key buildings and locations may help you to prepare.
 Some students will be paired with a Campus Buddy, who will help them learn to navigate campus.
 If you would like to know more about the Campus Buddy scheme, please contact the Disability Service.